e0ipso/e0ipso.github.io/_posts/2018-07-11-brand-consistency.md

  - patterns
 canonical_path: https://www.lullabot.com/articles/decoupled-backends-in-the-age-of-brand-consistency
 ---
-_This is a re-post from the article I wrote for the [Lullabot blog](https://www.lullabot.com/articles/decoupled-backends-in-the-age-of-brand-consistency)_
+_This is a re-post of the article I wrote for the [Lullabot blog](https://www.lullabot.com/articles/decoupled-backends-in-the-age-of-brand-consistency)._

 It may sound surprising to hear about brand consistency from a back-end developer.
 This is traditionally a topic for UX and marketing experts.
 Nevertheless, brand consistency is a powerful trend that’s affecting how we architect content APIs.